uh-joan/uh-joan.github.io/experience.md

   * Maintenance and software development (C++, java, python, Matlab) of Aldebaran's Nao and Sony's Aibo robots.
   * Writing project deliverables and documentation, assist and present work in progress meetings.

-# Research Assistant Centre for Automation and Robotics Research [CARR](https://www.shu.ac.uk/research/specialisms/materials-and-engineering-research-institute/what-we-do/centre-for-automation-and-robotics-research), Sheffield Hallam University, Sheffield, UK.
+# Research Assistant at Centre for Automation and Robotics Research [CARR](https://www.shu.ac.uk/research/specialisms/materials-and-engineering-research-institute/what-we-do/centre-for-automation-and-robotics-research), Sheffield Hallam University, Sheffield, UK.
-* April 2007 – May 2010
+* Apr 2007 – May 2010
 * Description of work:
   * Researcher in the EU project [GUARDIANS](https://www.shu.ac.uk/research/specialisms/materials-and-engineering-research-institute/what-we-do/projects/automation-and-robotics/guardians-project), that focused on developing a swarm of autonomous robots applied to navigate and search an urban ground to help the Sheffield’s Fire and Rescue Service.
   * Develop novel navigation algorithms for the inclusion of firefighters in multi-robot systems, in a decentralised mode, with local sensing.